SaswatPadhi/saswatpadhi.github.io/_updates/2024-07_patent_table_identification.md

 headline: '[Table Identification](%BASE_URL%/publications/patent2024_table-identification) Patent Granted'
 ---

-My third co-invented patent with Microsoft, this time with the [RiSE] group on table identification, has been granted.
+My third US patent with Microsoft, this time with the [RiSE] group on table identification, has been granted.